shaisachs/origin-of-sadness/origin-of-sadness.md

 "Papa," Sophie asked, "why am I sad?"

 Henry's hands went on scrubbing the pan for a moment.
 Outside the kitchen window, a bluebird hopped from one branch to the other of the mulberry bush he had planted, just a week before Sophie was born.
-From the jazz quartet on the radio, the trumpet blared an improvised complaint, and the bluebird seemed to turn its head in thoughtful consideration, and then flew off.
+From the jazz quartet on the radio, the trumpet blared an improvised complaint.
+The bluebird seemed to turn its head in thoughtful consideration, and then flew off.

 "Why, Poppet - it must be because Mama isn't home.
 Don't worry - she'll be home next Friday."

 Sophie did not looking up from her coloring.
-In her hands, a line drawing of a bunny lay on the kitchen table, a pile of crayons strewn in every direction.
-Her left hand pinched the tip of a brown crayon, earnestly pressing into the paper so that she could finish coloring the bunny's right ear.
+Before her, a line drawing of a bunny lay on the kitchen table, a pile of crayons strewn in every direction.
+Her right hand pinched the tip of a brown crayon, earnestly pressing into the paper so that she could finish coloring the bunny's ear.

 "I know Mama isn't home.
 She's been gone for a whole day now.
 And I'm not worried - every time she leaves she returns.
 But why am I sad just this moment, Papa?
 I wasn't sad before."